Neven Lochhead, PhD, is an artist, filmmaker, curator, and educator from Kingston, Ontario, currently based in Montreal, Quebec.

 Collaborative Filmmaking | As a filmmaker, Lochhead is working in close collaborative relationships with leading Indigenous artists and scholars, especially Tanya Lukin Linklater, with whom he made various dance-driven films from 2017-2022, including The treaty is in the body (2017, TATE Modern), An amplification through many minds (2019, SFMOMA) and not like us; Not like us (2022, Oakville Galleries).
 Lochhead has also been working with the artist, curator and writer Dylan Robinson on various films and research projects since 2021, most recently completing Amuksism.
 You really have to listen. – a documentary funded by the Canadian Music Centre and Canadian Heritage that follows an Indigenous-centered practice of song repatriation and repair in the context of a major, multi-institutional, national arts production.

-Current | Beginning in October 2024, Lochhead will be developing and shooting a feature-length and multi-narrative documentary project examining a series of interwoven processes of song repatriation and return, stemming from the research group Xóxelhmetset te Syewá:l | Caring for Our Ancestors: Reconnecting Indigenous Songs with Community and Kin, initiated by Dylan Robinson and Patrick Nickleson, of which Lochhead has been a participant since 2021.
+Current | Beginning in October 2024, as a Postdoctoral Fellow at UBC’s School of Music, Lochhead will be developing and shooting a multi-narrative documentary project examining a series of interwoven processes of song repatriation and return, stemming in part from the research group Xóxelhmetset te Syewá:l | Caring for Our Ancestors: Reconnecting Indigenous Songs with Community and Kin, initiated by Dylan Robinson and Patrick Nickleson, of which Lochhead has been a participant since 2021.